nearspacelabs/stac-client-python/README.md

 ## What are Protobufs, gRPC, and Spatio Temporal Asset Catalogs?
 This python client library is used for connecting to a gRPC enabled STAC service.
 STAC items and STAC requests are Protocol Buffers (protobuf) instead of traditional JSON.

-Never hear of gRPC, Protocol Buffers or STAC?
+Never heard of gRPC, Protocol Buffers or STAC?
 Below are summary blurbs and links for more details about these open source projects.

 Definition of STAC from https://stacspec.org/:
 > The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
 A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.